Suped

 The clean testing sequence

 The fastest way to diagnose BIMI timing is to separate record validation from live inbox display.
-I start with DNS because it has an objective answer, then move to authenticated mail, then provider display.
+Start with DNS because it has an objective answer, then move to authenticated mail, asset retrieval, and provider display.
 Mixing those steps creates false conclusions.

-The test also needs a new message.
-A message already sitting in the inbox usually will not update its sender logo after you fix DNS.
-Send a fresh message from the exact authenticated path that recipients use, including the same From domain and sending service.
+The test needs a new message.
+A message already sitting in the inbox usually will not update its sender logo after a DNS fix.
+Send a fresh message through the same authenticated path that recipients use, including the same visible From domain and sending service.

 What's your domain score?